 Apprentices will complete a training programme designed to equip them with the key knowledge, skills and behaviours required by the abattoir apprenticeship standard.
 The standard covers the apprentices core obligations, from receiving animals in lairage to their humane slaughter and hygienic evisceration.
-For detail of the abattoir worker standard see the ‘Purpose and Structure’ document in the box below.
+For details of the abattoir apprenticeship see the standard and download the assessment plan here.

 * Abattoir workers must hold a valid licence to operate, known as a Certificate of Competence (CoC) that is granted by the Food Standards Agency (FSA), to comply with WATOK (Welfare of Animals at Time of Killing) legislation.
 To obtain this licence, apprentices must achieve the Level 2 WATOK award, which is a mandatory accredited qualification within the apprenticeship.